jfriedly/foreign-currency/README.rst

 Russia
 ''''''
 The 10-ruble note that I have is dated 1997, but it was actually release in 1998 after the redenomination.

+Saudi Arabia
+''''''''''''
+The 1 riyal bill that I have doesn't bear a date in any language that I can read.
+It was printed between 1984 and 2007, so I entered it as 1984.

 Slovenia
 ''''''''